JurisProject/juris_whitepaper_public/framework.md

 ### Contract Lock

 The moment that a dispute is triggered the CDK code freezes smart contract processes.
 The contract code does not proceed forward.
-If the contract is a public contract, or a contract with a massive number of parties, and a previously agreed upon dispute threshold is reached; processes are frozen and additional parties are unable to access the contract until the disputes are resolved.
+If the contract is a public contract, or a contract with a massive number of parties, and a previously agreed upon dispute threshold is reached, processes are frozen and additional parties are unable to access the contract until the disputes are resolved.

 ### Evidence, Arguments, and Discussion

-When a dispute is triggered, the triggering party will be required by the Juris platform to include itemized claims, their desired resolution, and their initial arguments for that resolution \(together, the "Formal Complaint."\) Additionally they will be able to provide any details or evidence regarding the case that may fall outside of the smart contract logs \("Supplementary Evidence."\) All of these details will be attached to the smart contract through the CDK, and will follow the case through the Juris system.
+When a dispute is triggered, the triggering party will be required by the Juris platform to include itemized claims, their desired resolution, and their initial arguments for that resolution \(together, the "Formal Complaint"\).
+Additionally, they will be able to provide any details or evidence regarding the case that may fall outside of the smart contract logs \("Supplementary Evidence"\).
+All of these details will be attached to the smart contract through the CDK, and will follow the case through the Juris system.

 The counter-party to the dispute will have a designated amount of time to respond to the claims of the triggering party.
-They will be required to provide a direct response to each item of the claim, and their initial arguments for their preferred resolution.
+They will be required to provide a direct response to each item of the claim, as well as their initial arguments for their preferred resolution.
 Here they will also be able to provide any additional details or evidence for their side that may fall outside of the smart contract logs.
-If there is no response from the counter-party, and a response is required by the resolution mechanism, the system will issue a default judgement in the favor of the claimant.
+If there is no response from the counter-party \(and one is required to proceed,\) the system may issue a default judgement in the favor of the claimant.

 The argument submission process will be locked following the response from the defending party, and the submission of additional evidence will be locked before the case proceeds to open discussion.
 New evidence may be submitted with majority High Jurist approval.
-Further discussion and questioning regarding the case, case details, and evidence, will take place via resolution processes outlined below.
+Further discussion and questioning regarding the case, case details, and evidence will take place via resolution processes outlined below.

 ### Holding Wallets

 As soon as a Formal Complaint is filed, the CDK code generates a neutral blockchain wallet address into which the funds associated with the contract are moved.
 The funds can only be released from this wallet via the Juris CDK, and the use of one of the available resolution mechanisms.
-The neutral wallet address is maintained internally by the CDK code within the smart contract itself and if not known or accessible to contract parties, the Juris Foundation, or Jurists involved at later dates.
+The neutral wallet address is maintained internally by the CDK code within the smart contract itself and is not known, or accessible to contract parties, the Juris Foundation, or Jurists involved at any time.

 ### Smart Contract Logs \("Hard Evidence"\)